 Promoting physical activity in the workplace and by your workforce can be simple and cost-effective.
 Workplaces benefit from active employees who lead a more balanced lifestyle because they are healthy, happy and less stressed.
 Laura’s experience as an educator ensures that all her presentations, while soundly based in research, are engaging, enlightening and inspiring.

-Laura’s LEANER BUSINESS courses start by explaining the facts and the evidence
+Laura’s LEANER BUSINESS courses start by explaining the facts and the evidence about health risks

 - Physically active employees take 27% fewer days of sick leave, which equates to over 2 days improved attendance and a saving of £135 per employee